GunnerLab/mcce4_tutorial/docs/tests/ex4.md

 enthalpy_dist.png
 fixed_res_of_interest.csv
 ```
 If it produces, the correlation matrix figure, 'corr.png', will indicate correlations among residues.
-(To know more about the output file, please follow [these steps](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/MCCE_Microstate_Analysis/)).